Uyoun Akhbar Al-Ridha

-Uyoun Akhbar Al-Ridha (عُيُون أَخْبَار ٱلرِّضَا, ʿUyūn ʾAkhbār ar-Riḍā), counted as a Hadith book among Shia, the book was written by Ibn Babawayh, one of the great scholars of Shia Muslims.
-The book concerned with saying and life of the eighth Shia Imam Ali al-Ridha.
+Uyoun Akhbar al-Rida (عُيُون أَخْبَار ٱلرِّضَا, "Sources of the Traditions of al-Rida") is a hadith collection about the life, works, and narrations of Ali al-Rida, the eighth Shia Imam.
+Written by Ibn Babawayh, it is one of the most comprehensive and authoritative Islamic books on jurisprudence, ethics, biography, and theology.

+Ibn Babawayh compiled the book in recognition of Sahib ibn Abbad, the Grand vizier of the Buyid Empire, and presented it to him as a gift.
+The hadiths are organized into 69 chapters.
+Some of them contain the sayings of Imam Reza himself, while others consist narrations by him from the seven Imams before him.
+The book has been translated into more than ten languages, and printed numerous times in various countries.

 Compiler

-Abu Ja'far Muhammad ibn 'Ali ibn Babawayh al-Qummi, better known as Ibn Babawayh or Sheikh al-Saduq, was born circa 923 in Qom and died 991 in Rayy.
+Abu Ja'far Muhammad ibn 'Ali ibn Babawayh al-Qummi, better known as Ibn Babawayh or Sheikh al-Saduq, was born circa 923 in Qom and died 991 in Ray.
 He was also author of one of the authoritative four books of Hadith Man La Yahduruhu al-Faqih.
-Ibn Babawayh was a Twelver Shi‘icompiler of Man la Yahdaruhu al-Faqih (He Who Has No Jurisprudence with Him), which was later considered the second great collection of Twelver Shi‘i hadith, after Kulayni's al-Kafi, and numerous other collections of the Imams’ traditions.
-Ibn Babawayh collected many traditions from his father, a throughout the region collecting traditions.
+Ibn Babawayh was also the compiler of Man la Yahdaruhu al-Faqih (He Who Has No Jurisprudence with Him), which was later considered the second great collection of Shia hadith, after Kulayni's al-Kafi, and numerous other collections of the Imams’ traditions.
+Ibn Babawayh collected many traditions from his father.
 His Uyoun Akhbar al-Rida (Sources of the Traditions of al-Rida), was the product of a sojourn to Greater Khorasan in search of the traditions of the eighth Imam ‘Ali al-Rida (d.
 202/818).